Archie Meets the Punisher: Plot

-As Red and Veronica arrive at the school dance, Red is recognized by a stage worker and low-level drug dealer, who, hoping to improve his standing among the cartel, calls them and tells them where to find Red.
-Punisher and Microchip, who have been monitoring the cartel, also head for the dance.
+As Red and Veronica arrive at the school dance, Red is recognized by a stage worker and low-level drug dealer who, hoping to improve his standing among the cartel, calls them and tells them where to find Red.
+The Punisher and Microchip, who have been monitoring the cartel, also head for the dance.
 Meanwhile, Archie is told Veronica went to the dance with someone who looks like him, and realizing that she is with a criminal, he too goes to the dance.

-Punisher sneaks into the school and realizes Riverdale truly is as innocent as it appears.
-Determined to prevent it from being corrupted by Red or other forces, he disguises himself as a chaperone and, while looking for Red, identifies the thugs, who have dressed like caterers.
+The Punisher sneaks into the school and realizes Riverdale truly is as innocent as it appears.
+Determined to prevent it from being corrupted by Red or other forces, he disguises himself as a chaperone and, while looking for Red, identifies the thugs, who have dressed up as caterers.
 As Archie arrives, the thugs mistake him for Red again and move in to kill him.
-Punisher uses non-lethal methods to disarm and incapacitate them and clears the misunderstanding with Archie, but Red escapes with Veronica as a hostage.
+The Punisher uses non-lethal methods to disarm and incapacitate them and clears the misunderstanding with Archie, but Red escapes with Veronica as a hostage.

 Red forces Veronica to call her father for ransom, but she takes the opportunity to use code words to let Archie know that she's being held in a specific warehouse.
-Archie and his friends accompany Punisher to rescue her.
-At the warehouse, Punisher reveals to Red that the informant who called the cartel to the dance has agreed to testify and Red is no longer needed alive.
+Archie and his friends accompany the Punisher to rescue her.
+At the warehouse, the Punisher reveals to Red that the informant who called the cartel to the dance has agreed to testify and Red is no longer needed alive.
 During the subsequent scuffle, Red accidentally triggers the automatic doors that open the warehouse roof and gets his foot tangled in a rope attached to a large parade balloon.
-As the balloon floats away with Red attached, Punisher considers killing him, but does not.
-Before leaving Riverdale for Gotham City the next morning, Punisher and Microchip say goodbye to Archie and his friends.
+As the balloon floats away with Red attached, the Punisher considers killing him, but does not.
+Before leaving Riverdale for Gotham City the next morning, the Punisher and Microchip say goodbye to Archie and his friends.